1939149/wbruter/README.md

 #### README

-Bruteforce tool for break the pin lock on smartphones from huawei.
+Bruteforce tool for break the pin lock on smartphones from huawei & samsung(may work on other phones, I do not have the  possibility to try)

 Please do not use this tool for a illegal purpose.
 I take no responsibility whatsoever for what other users do with my tool.